Why We Named our Baby Hazel | The Biblical Meaning

 Hagar — Genesis 16

 The specific story I am referring to can be found in Genesis 16.
 Hagar finds out she was pregnant and because of rising contention between her and her mistress Sarah, Hagar flees to her homeland (Genesis 16:6).
 This was a dangerous thing for a woman to do.
 She could have been taken captive and being pregnant, she could have lost her baby from the rigors of traveling.
 Plus, having escaped probably in the night, she would have had few supplies.
 She made it to a fountain of water in the wilderness and sat down exhausted.
-Hagar probably felt alone, neglected, overlooked, and used.
-Hagar knew about Abraham and Sarah’s God and must have wondered if He knew or cared about her and her situation.
-She most likely felt abandoned by everyone.
+I am sure Hagar felt alone, neglected, overlooked, and used.
+Hagar knew about Abraham and Sarah’s God (she is introduced as an Egyptian handmaid, not a Jewish woman) and must have wondered if He knew or cared about her and her situation.
+She most likely felt abandoned by everyone and had nowhere to turn.
+So she fled.

 God Knows Your Name